hauze-v/jabjabjavascript/object-oriented-programming/mdn-learning/oop/PROTOTYPES.md

 Most modern browsers however, do offer a property called __proto__, which contains the object's constructor's **prototype** object.
 For example, try person1.__proto__ and person1.__proto__.__proto__ to see what the chain looks like in code.

 Since ECMAScript 2015, you can access an object's prototype object indirectly via `Object.getPrototypeOf(obj)`

+## The prototype property: Where inherited members are defined ##
+Inherited properties and methods are ones defined on the `prototype` property - that is, the ones that begin with `Object.prototype`.
+The `prototype` property's value is an object, which is basically a bucket for storing properties and methods that we want to be inherited by objects further down the prototype chain.

+So `Object.prototype.toString()`, `Object.prototype.valueOf()`, etc. are available to any object types that inherit from `Object.prototype`, including new object instances created from our `Person()` constructor.

+`Object.is()`, `Object.keys()`, and other members *not* defined inside the prototype buckeet are not inherited by object instances or object types that inherit from `Object.prototype`

+**Note**: This seems strange - how can you have a method defined on a constructor, which is itself a function?

+Well, a function is also a type of object.

+1. You can check out existing prototype properties for yourself - go back to our previous example and try entering the following into the JavaScript console:

+2. The output won't show you very much because we haven't defined anything on our custom constructor's prototype, but you should see a prototype property which contains an Obect (the parent prototype) and the respective properties and methods there.

+    Here you'll see large number of methods defined on `Object's prototype` property, which are then available to objects that inherit from `Object`, as we know.

+You'll see other examples of prototype chain inheritance all over JavaScript - try looking for the methods and properties defined by the prototype of the String, Date, Number, and Array global objects, for example.
+These all have a number of members defined on their prototype, which is why for example, when you create a string like this:

+let myString = 'This is my string.';

+`myString` immediately has a number of userful methods available on it, like `split()`, `indexOf()`, `replace()`, etc.

+**Note**: The `prototype` property is one of the most confusingly-named parts of JavaScript - you might think that `this` points to the prototype object of the current object, but it doesn't (that's an internal object that can be accessed by __proto__). `prototype` instead is a property containing an object on which you define members that you want to be inherited.